temporalio/documentation/docs/glossary.md

 #### Nexus API Registry

 The Nexus API Registry stores information about Nexus Endpoints.
-With Temporal OSS, the registry is scoped to a Temporal Service.
-With Temporal Cloud, the registry is scoped to an account.
+In the open source version of Temporal, the registry is scoped to a cluster, while in Temporal Cloud, it is scoped to an account.
 Endpoint names must be unique within the registry.
 When the Temporal Service dispatches a Nexus request, it resolves the request's Endpoint to a Namespace and Task Queue through the Registry.